Expectation of Good Citizenship

 The college’s primary function is to provide education for those persons who enroll within the system.
 The goal of the college is to provide an educational environment which will include the opportunity for academic, social, and personal growth.
 Enrollment in a tax‑supported educational institution of higher learning is not compulsory.
 It is optional and voluntary.
 The voluntary entrance of a student in such institutions is an entrance into the academic community by individual volition.
 By such voluntary entrance, the student assumes obligations of performance and behavior reasonably imposed by the institution of choice relevant to its lawful missions, processes, and functions.
 These obligations are generally much higher than those imposed on all citizens by the civil and criminal law.

 The college assumes that the student has earnest educational purpose and maturity of reasonable behavior.
 This assumption continues until the student demonstrates otherwise.
 Every student is subject to federal, state, and local laws and is expected to be familiar with the requirements of such laws.
-Any student who violates any provision of those laws is subject to disciplinary action, including expulsion, despite any action taken by civil authorities on account of the violation.
+Any student who violates any provision of those laws is subject to disciplinary action, including expulsion, despite any action or nonaction taken by civil authorities on account of the violation.
 The privilege of exercising rights of citizenship under the Constitution of the United States is reaffirmed by the college to each student.
 The college strives to assure due process and to outline specific ways of appeal in case of disagreement with administered discipline (see Student Standards of Conduct and Disciplinary Process).

 Disruption or Obstruction of College Activities or Functions

-College officials are charged with the responsibility for maintaining law and order on college-owned or college-controlled property and at college sponsored events.
-Examples of actions for which disciplinary action may be taken can be found in the "Code of Student Conduct and Discipline " section of this Handbook:
+College officials are charged with the responsibility of maintaining law and order on college-owned or college-controlled property and at college-sponsored events.
+Examples of actions for which disciplinary action may be taken can be found in the Student Standards of Conduct and Disciplinary Process section of this handbook.

 The Student Government Association is recognized as the official organization representing students.
 Students are free to identify with off‑campus programs and activities as individuals but not as representatives of the college.